Nonattainment Areas

 PM10 Maintenance Plans

-On December 2nd, 2015, the Air Quality Board adopted revisions to the SIP as maintenance plans for the Salt Lake (2 MB) and Utah County (2 MB) nonattainment areas.
+On December 2nd, 2015, the Air Quality Board adopted revisions to the SIP as maintenance plans for the Utah County nonattainment areas.
 These plans demonstrate attainment through the year 2030.
-The plans have been submitted to EPA, and the state is currently awaiting their approval.
-An EPA approved maintenance plan will allow the EPA to re-designate the area as an attainment area.
+The plans have been approved by EPA and both Salt Lake and Utah County have been designated as maintenance areas.

 There are point sources in the PM10 SIPs that were singled out for RACT control.
 The resulting emission limits and operating practices were incorporated into the SIP here in Part H. Part H also includes PM2.5 provisions at subsections H.11-13.